Janice-M/Pitchers-Tarvern/README.md

   * WTForms==2.2.1

-## Technical Requirements
-   This can be found in the specs.md file.
 ## User Stories
   * A user can see the pitches posted by other people
   * A user can eithr downvote or upvote on a pitch as long as they are signed in.